marcio777/cadmus/src/en/Chapter-I/Part VII: Loops.md

 Use a loop of your choice to print out all the multiples of 9 within the range 0-108.

 #### Ex 2 (Maths)
-Write a function, that when given a number, calculates whether it is a prime number.
+Write a program, that given a number `n`, calculates whether it is a prime number.

 #### Ex 3 (Maths)
-Write a function, that when given a number, prints an array of all its factors.
+Write a function, that given a number `n`, prints an array of all its factors.

 #### Ex 4 (Music)
-Write a function, that prints the lyrics of [99 Bottles of Beer](http://99-bottles-of-beer.net/lyrics.html), with a loop.
+Write a program, that prints the lyrics of [99 Bottles of Beer](http://99-bottles-of-beer.net/lyrics.html), with a loop.
 Extension: Add a variable to change the number of bottles.

 #### Ex 5 (Morphology)
-Write a function that, when given a word, returns the syllable count.
+Write a program, that given a word, returns the syllable count.
 To do this count the number of vowels including `y`, excluding two or more vowels that are in a row (dipthongs).

 ## While loops